Accessibility Statement

 Barham Church of England Primary School is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This accessibility statement applies to https://barham.kent.sch.uk/.
+This accessibility statement applies to:

 This website is run by Barham Church of England Primary School.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-Navigate most of the website using a keyboard (though some menus may be difficult)
+Navigate the website using a keyboard

-Understand the website text as simply as possible.
+Understand the website text as simply as possible

 AbilityNet has advice on making your device easier to use if you have a disability.